-The DSP/BIOS thread schedulers run the highest-priority thread that is ready to run except in the following cases:
+The SYS/BIOS thread schedulers run the highest-priority thread that is ready to run except in the following cases:

-- □ The thread that is running disables some or all hardware interrupts temporarily with Hwi_disable() or Hwi_disableInterrupt(), preventing hardware ISRs from running. - ☐ The thread that is running disables Swis temporarily with Swi_disable().
+- ☐ The thread that is running disables some or all hardware interrupts temporarily with Hwi\disable() or Hwi\disableInterrupt(), preventing hardware ISRs from running. - ☐ The thread that is running disables Swis temporarily with Swi\disable().
 This prevents any higher-priority Swi from preempting the current thread.
-It does not prevent Hwis from preempting the current thread. - ☐ The thread that is running disables task scheduling temporarily with Task_disable().
+It does not prevent Hwis from preempting the current thread. - ☐ The thread that is running disables task scheduling temporarily with Task\disable().
 This prevents any higher-priority task from preempting the current task.
-It does not prevent Hwis and Swis from preempting the current task.
+It does not prevent Hwis and Swis from preempting the current task. - ☐ If a lower priority task shares a gating resource with a higher task and changes its state to pending, the higher priority task may effectively have its priority set to that of the lower priority task.
+This is called Priority Inversion and is described in Section 3.3.3.

-Both Hwis and Swis can interact with the DSP/BIOS task scheduler.
+Both Hwis and Swis can interact with the SYS/BIOS task scheduler.
 When a task is blocked, it is often because the task is pending on a semaphore which is unavailable.
 Semaphores can be posted from Hwis and Swis as well as from other tasks.
 If a Hwi or Swi posts a semaphore to unblock a pending task, the processor switches to that task if that task has a higher priority than the currently running task (after the Hwi or Swi completes).

-When running either a Hwi or Swi, DSP/BIOS uses a dedicated system interrupt stack, called the system stack (sometimes called the ISR stack).
+When running either a Hwi or Swi, SYS/BIOS uses a dedicated system interrupt stack, called the system stack (sometimes called the ISR stack).
 Each task uses its own private stack.
 Therefore, if there are no Tasks in the system, all threads share the same system stack.
 For performance reasons, sometimes it is advantageous to place the system stack in precious fast memory.
+See Section 2.4.3 for information about system stack size and Section 2.5.3 for information about task stack size.